roman-milk/roman-milk.github.io/wife-enslaved.md

  The sophisticated society woman had been transformed into a Barbie doll.
 Riana certainly wouldn't be recognised now.

  Riana had survived in the dining room without the expected disparaging remarks.
 In the kitchen she helped Beatrice as best she could, to prepare cocktails and more straight forward drinks for the men.
 She reminded herself of what each of them ordered, and sorted the glasses on a tray accordingly.
-Report_Story #2